Entropy and {\omega}-limit sets on invariant graphs for a class of planar piecewise linear maps

 The values of the parameters $\alpha$ and $\beta$ in the statement of Theorem \ref{t:teoD} have only been given with few significant digits.
 In Sections \ref{ss:alpha} and \ref{ss:beta} we propose a constructive way to obtain rational upper and lower bounds for them, as sharp as desired.
-As an application of our approach we prove:
+Although the main contribution is the methodology itself, as an application of our method we prove: